royerlab/arbol/README.md

 pip install ansicolors
 ```

-T make sure that yo get the colors on all platforms inclding Windows, install the [colorama](https://pypi.org/project/colorama/)
+To make sure that you get the colors on all operating systems (particularly Windows), install the [colorama](https://pypi.org/project/colorama/)
 package:

 ```sh